Kim Jong Un's sister joins North Korean Olympic delegation

 Hopes for a breakthrough

-Kim's presence, alongside Kim Yong Nam (no relation), one of North Korea's top politicians, will raise hopes for a potential breakthrough in relations with the US.
+Kim's presence, alongside Kim Yong Nam (no relation), the 90-year-old ceremonial head of state in North Korea, will raise hopes for a potential breakthrough in relations with the US.

-This week, Vice President Mike Pence suggested he would be open to meeting North Korean politicians on the sidelines of the Olympics, saying President Donald Trump "always believes in talking."
+This week, Pence suggested he would be open to meeting North Korean politicians on the sidelines of the Olympics, saying President Donald Trump "always believes in talking."

-Pence is leading the US delegation to the Winter Olympics, which officially opens Friday.

-He added that the isolated nation could join the "enter the family of nations" if it abandoned its nuclear ambitions.

 "North Korea can have a better future than the militaristic path, the path of provocation and confrontation that it's on.
-Better for its own people, better for the region, and better for peace."
+Better for its own people, better for the region, and better for peace," Pence said.

-His openness to dialogue is in sharp contrast to his original intention of coming to the Olympics to deride any notion of normalizing North Korea's relationships with the outside world.
+However on Wednesday he also warned the US was about to impose the "toughest and most aggressive round of economic sanctions on North Korea ever."

+"We will continue to isolate North Korea until it abandons its nuclear and ballistic missile programs once and for all," he said.

-As part of that, he is taking the father of the late Otto Warmbier, an American student who was jailed in North Korea, to the Opening Ceremony.
+The Vice President's delegation includes the father of the late Otto Warmbier, an American student who died shortly after being released from North Korean custody.

+Fred Warmbier and his wife Cindy were in the audience during US President Donald Trump's State of the Union address last month.

+They looked on tearfully as the President cited their son's treatment as a example of the "menace that threatens our world."